unrealwork/atsd-use-cases/how-to/docker/README.md

 If you have images hosted on the [Docker Hub](https://hub.docker.com)  registry, you need to monitor build jobs on Docker Hub to make sure that the images are successfully published and your CI pipeline is healthy.

-While the Docker Hub provides a capability to trigger [outgoing webhooks](https://docs.docker.com/docker-hub/webhooks/), they're executed only when the build completes **successfully**.
-If the job fails, the webhooks are not fired and your team remains unaware of broken builds.
-This limitation is [known](https://forums.docker.com/t/docker-hub-webhook-on-build-failure/1166) however the fix is currently not available.
+While the Docker Hub provides the capability to trigger [outgoing webhooks](https://docs.docker.com/docker-hub/webhooks/), they're only executed when the build completes **successfully**.
+If the job fails, webhooks are not fired and your team remains unaware of broken builds.
+This limitation is [known](https://forums.docker.com/t/docker-hub-webhook-on-build-failure/1166) however a fix is currently not available.

 ![](images/docker-hub-notifications.png)